oliviawestmacottssw/SSW.Rules.Content/rules/do-you-separate-your-expenses-by-creating-separate-reports-in-expensify/rule.md

 ---

+​
-Does your Account Manager get confused when you try to claim all of your expenses at once?
+​​Does your Account Manager get confused when you try to claim all of your expenses at once?